End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Results and Discussion

-The quantitative comparison results under different masks are summarized in Table \ref{tab:mono_stage1}.
-The trained-mask configuration achieves an average PSNR of 30.00 dB and an average SSIM of 0.8291, compared with 24.85 dB and 0.6159 for the random-mask baseline and 25.45 dB and 0.6455 for the no-mask baseline.
-This corresponds to a PSNR gain of 5.15 dB over the random-mask case and 4.55 dB over the no-mask case, together with substantial SSIM improvements.
-The MSE is reduced from $1.40 \times 10^{-3}$ and $1.34 \times 10^{-3}$ in the two baselines to $4.34 \times 10^{-4}$ in the trained-mask setting, representing roughly a threefold error reduction.
-Given the fast transmission speed of physical front-end, we only evaluate the inference speed in the backend.
-The inference speed remains essentially unchanged at approximately 152 imgs/s, which indicates that the performance gain arises from improved optical encoding rather than additional computational cost in the decoder.
+The quantitative performance is listed in \textbf{Table \ref{tab:mono_stage2}}.
+The trainable mask configuration achieves an average PSNR of 27.06 dB and an average SSIM of 0.7172, compared with 23.56 dB and 0.5664 for the fixed-mask baseline, 19.63 dB and 0.3959 for the random-mask baseline and 18.25 dB and 0.2964 for the no-mask baseline.
+This corresponds to a PSNR gain of 3.50 dB over the fixed-mask case, 7.43 dB over the random-mask case and 8.81 dB over the no-mask case, together with substantial SSIM improvements of > 0.15.
+The MSE is reduced from $1.69 \times 10^{-3}$, $4.71 \times 10^{-3}$ and $6.29 \times 10^{-3}$ in the three baselines to $6.86 \times 10^{-4}$ in the trainable mask setting.
+Given the fast transmission speed of the physical frontend, we only evaluate the inference time in the backend, which remains essentially unchanged at approximately 2.5 ms/img and thus indicates ultrafast snapshot imaging.

-Representative reconstructions are shown in Fig. \ref{fig6}.
-The trained-mask configuration more accurately preserves fine structures and spatial boundaries in the reconstructed Stokes images, whereas the random-mask and no-mask baselines exhibit blurrier edges and a greater loss of local polarization detail.
-These results confirm that, even in the monochromatic setting, end-to-end optimization yields a measurable advantage over both fixed random encoding and purely computational reconstruction.
+Representative reconstructions are shown in \textbf{Figure \ref{fig10}}.
+The trainable mask configuration more accurately preserves fine structures and spatial boundaries in the reconstructed Stokes images, whereas the fixed-mask, random-mask and no-mask baselines exhibit blurrier edges and a higher loss of local polarization detail.
+These results confirm that end-to-end optimization yields a measurable advantage over fixed, random encoding and purely computational reconstruction.